What is the best benchtop sandblast cabinet?

 The type of media you choose depends on too many factors to list.
 Some popular media types are presented here.
 For an in-depth discussion about abrasive media you can read our article on it here.
 If you have questions, feel free to call us or email, we can help!

-As stated, the BT 20 is made in the USA.
+As stated, the E100 is made in the USA.
 Cyclone manufactures all its equipment in Dowagiac, Michigan.
 We take great pride employing members of our local community in order to produce high quality equipment – proudly bearing the Made in USA tag.
 Competitor’s models can be imported from outside the US, are almost the same price, and still require you to assemble them when they arrive.
-Choose the BT 20 as your answer to the search for the best benchtop sandblast cabinet.
+Choose the E100 as your answer to the search for the best benchtop sandblast cabinet.